-Three activities are required for this stage: 1.
-The definition of an AIMS architecture
+Three activities are required for this stage:

-- The definition of an AIMS architecture, including: - Asset Integrity strategies to be followed; - Elements of the AI system (e.g. policies, strategies, goals, resources, roles and responsibilities); - Relations among several elements in the AIMS (e.g. definition of goals based on the policies); - The structural actions to ensure the AIMS' success.
+- 1. The definition of an AIMS architecture, including: - Asset Integrity strategies to be followed; - Elements of the Al system (e.g. policies, strategies, goals, resources, roles and responsibilities); - Relations among several elements in the AIMS (e.g. definition of goals based on the policies); - The structural actions to ensure the AIMS' success.

 It is important to determine the stakeholders' expectations (headquarters and production unit personnel that are directly or indirectly involved in the TIMS activities).
 On-site visits will help reach two main goals: to maximise the value of existing documentation and practices, especially their application, and to integrate the new system with the existing programmes (HSE, Process Safety, etc.) to avoid overlaps and unnecessary paperwork.
-The final product of this activity is the Operating Manual to formalise the AIMS;
+The final product of this activity is the Operating Manual to formalise the AIMS: